Reduce Airplane Contrails

 Why are we concerned?

 SAI is an untested technology designed to alter planetary energy balance and atmospheric dynamics.
 Numerous modeling studies indicate that its efficacy to reduce global or regional temperatures as intended is highly uncertain and that it has high risks for unintended impacts on Earth, ecological, and human systems.
 These studies show that SAI could have substantial effects on the physics, chemistry, and circulation of the upper atmosphere, including harm to the ozone layer.
 It could destabilize weather and rainfall patterns, reducing the amount of sunlight striking the Earth’s surface, and changing the balance of “direct” and “diffuse” sunlight, effectively making the sky look more hazy.
 These effects will, in turn, have profound impacts on ecosystems, including the rates of photosynthesis in forest carbon sinks, agriculture, and human well-being.
-Even if it works to lower temperatures as planned, SAI will have no impact on the non-climatic effects of increasing carbon dioxide, such as ocean acidification.
+Even if it works to lower temperatures as planned, SAI will have no impact on the non-climatic effects of increasing CO₂, such as ocean acidification.
 SAI is also inherently a temporary intervention; it will require sustained deployment for as long as 100 years, according to one study, to avoid “termination shock” and an abrupt temperature increase if GHG concentrations are still high.
 SAI also poses immense geopolitical, legal, and ethical challenges, including international responsibilities for implementation, financing, compensation for negative impacts, and procedural justice questions, such as those around informed consent.
-And finally, beyond these scientific, environmental, political, and socio-economic concerns, SAI poses a serious “moral hazard” that could distract or delay action on real solutions to climate change.
+And finally, beyond these scientific, environmental, political, and socioeconomic concerns, SAI poses a serious “moral hazard” that could distract or delay action on real solutions to climate change.

 Solution in Action

-Baur, S., Nauels, A., Nicholls, Z., Sanderson, B. M., and Schleussner, C.-F. (2023).
-The deployment length of solar radiation modification: an interplay of mitigation, net-negative emissions and climate uncertainty, Earth Syst.
-Dynam., 14, 367–381, Link to source: https://doi.org/10.5194/esd-14-367-2023
+Baur, S., Nauels, A., Nicholls, Z., Sanderson, B. M., & Schleussner, C.-F. (2023).
+The deployment length of solar radiation modification: An interplay of mitigation, net-negative emissions and climate uncertainty.
+Earth Syst.
+Dynam., 14, 367–381.
+Link to source: https://doi.org/10.5194/esd-14-367-2023

 Bednarz, E. M., Butler, A. H., Visioni, D., Zhang, Y., Kravitz, B., & MacMartin, D. G. (2023).
 Injection strategy–a driver of atmospheric circulation and ozone response to stratospheric aerosol geoengineering.
 Atmospheric Chemistry and Physics, 23(21), 13665–13684.
 Link to source: https://acp.copernicus.org/articles/23/13665/2023/acp-23-13665-2023.pdf

 Cohen, S. L., Hurrell, J. W., & Lombardozzi, D. L. (2025).
-The impact of stratospheric aerosol injection: a regional case study.
+The impact of stratospheric aerosol injection: A regional case study.
 Frontiers in Climate, 7, 1582747.
 Link to source: https://www.frontiersin.org/journals/climate/articles/10.3389/fclim.2025.1582747/ful

 Foley, J.A.
 (2021).
-Solar Geoengineering: Ineffective, Risky, and Unnecessary, Medium.
+Solar Geoengineering: Ineffective, risky, and unnecessary, Medium.
 Link to source: https://globalecoguy.org/solar-geoengineering-ineffective-risky-and-unnecessary-2d9850328fab

 Harvey, C. (2023).
 Geoengineering is not a quick fix for the climate crisis, new analysis shows.
 Scientific American.
 Link to source: https://www.scientificamerican.com/article/geoengineering-is-not-a-quick-fix-for-the-climate-crisis-new-analysis-shows/